When Large Vision-Language Models Meet Person Re-Identification: Methodology

 \subsection{Overview of LVLM}

 \textbf{Overall framework.} A typical LVLM consists of three key components: a visual encoder, a vision-language connector, and an LLM.
 The visual encoder extracts rich visual representations from images, which are then processed by the vision-language connector that converts visual features into the word embedding space.
 The LLM, trained for next-word prediction, generates text based on the encoded visual content.
-This generative structure enables LVLM to handle multimodal inputs, allowing for efficient image-text interaction and the generation of new textual information.
 In this work, we leverage Qwen2-VL~\cite{wang2024qwen2}, one of the most advanced LVLMs, known for its superior capabilities in instruction-following, semantic understanding, and text generation across diverse tasks.
 Qwen2-VL combines a Vision Transformer (ViT)~\cite{dosovitskiy2020image} as the visual encoder and the Qwen2~\cite{yang2024qwen2} as the LLM.
-The vision-language connector between the two components is a simple MLP layer that also compresses the extracted visual tokens.
+The vision-language connector between the two components is one MLP layer that also compresses the extracted visual tokens.

 \textbf{Visual token extraction.} Before inputting a pedestrian image into the LLM, the image is first encoded and compressed by the visual encoder.
 Specifically, each input RGB image $x \in \mathbb{R}^{H \times W \times 3}$, where $H$ and $W$ are its height and width, is first divided into patches of size $P \times P$.
 These patches are then embedded and flattened into a feature vector $x^{p} \in \mathbb{R}^{N \times d}$, where $N=H \times W / P^2$ represents the number of patches, and $d$ is the embedding dimension.
 The resulting patch embeddings are processed through multiple layers of Transformer self-attention blocks~\cite{vaswani2017attention}, producing visual representations $f \in \mathbb{R}^{N \times d}$.
 To enhance the model’s ability to capture spatial dependencies, Multimodal Rotary Position Embedding (M-RoPE)~\cite{wang2024qwen2} is used in the process.
 Afterward, a simple MLP layer compresses adjacent $2 \times 2$ tokens into a single token, producing the final visual tokens $V$, which is formulated as: